Scan Science and Technology

 Roles of Pathway-Specific and Inhibitory Smads in Activin Receptor SignalingMolecular Endocrinology, 1999Co-Authors: Jean-jacques Lebrun, Kazuaki Takabe, Yan Chen, Wylie ValeAbstract:

 Activins and other members of the transforming growth factor-β-like superfamily of growth factors transduce their signals by interacting with two types of Receptor serine/threonine kinases.
 The Smad proteins, a new family of intracellular mediators are involved in the signaling pathways of these Receptors, but the initial stages of their activation as well as their specific functions remain to be defined.
 We report here that the pathway-specific Smad2 and 3 can form a complex with the Activin Receptor in a ligand-dependent manner.
 This complex formation is rapid but also transient.
 Indeed, soon after their association with the Activin Receptor, Smad2 and Smad3 are released into the cytoplasm where they interact with the common partner Smad4.
 These Smad complexes then mediate Activin-induced transcription.
 Finally, we show that the inhibitory Smad7 can prevent the association of the two pathway-specific Smads with the Activin Receptor complex, thereby blocking the Activin signal.

-Martin M. Matzuk – 2nd expert on this subject based on the ideXlab platform
+Martin M. Matzuk – One of the best experts on this subject based on the ideXlab platform.

 uterine Activin Receptor like kinase 5 is crucial for blastocyst implantation and placental developmentProceedings of the National Academy of Sciences of the United States of America, 2015Co-Authors: Jia Peng, Diana Monsivais, Hua Zhong, Stephanie A Pangas, Martin M. MatzukAbstract: